robertmash/Tableau_visualisations/README.md

 - Africa also has the lowest average of caesarean births, at just 7.13.
 Compared to Europe at a average of 25.20.
 This can be connoted with potential medical disparities.

--These metrics followed these trends throughout the investigation.
+- These metrics followed these trends throughout the investigation.

 - I found a consistent trend between Europe, Africa and Eastern Mediterranean regions have increased their percentage of skilled personnel